Swiss-Battery-Technology-Center/fanucpy_sbtc/README.md

-# fanucpy_extended: Python package for FANUC industrial robots with extra features
+# fanucpy_sbtc: Python package for FANUC industrial robots with extra features

 ## Acknowledgements
 This work is fork of [Xevi8X/fanucpy_extended](https://github.com/Xevi8X/fanucpy_extended) which is itself a fork of [torayeff/fanucpy](https://github.com/torayeff/fanucpy).